 Therefore, Mr. X would be able to withdraw $10,546.88 at the age of 72.

-Mr. and Mrs. Singh, both aging 77 years have been living in states for around 25 years while they migrated from India.
-They have been planning for their retirement and one of them is deposit in an IRA plan where both have done the contributions.
+Mr. and Mrs. Singh, both aging 77 years, have been living in states for around 25 years while they migrated from India.
+They have been planning for their retirement, and one of them is a deposit in an IRA plan where both have done the contributions.
 Mr. and Mrs. Singh will be required to withdraw $15,000 when they both reach 78 since the education fees of their daughter is due.

 We are given the account balance as $250,567.89

 Now the family would like to withdraw a certain amount at the age of 78.

 We shall now determine the life expectancy factor, which is based on age which is 78, and from the above IRS table discuss, the factor applicable is 20.30

 Now, we can use the below formula to calculate the Required Minimum Distribution

 - = $250,567.89 / 20.3

 - = $12,343.25